WSU-kduncan/f23cicd-KingShampoo/README-CD.md

 ![Alt text](image-1.png)
 ![Alt text](image-2.png)

   once docker is verified as working we can 'sudo docker pull koolnoob/f23cicd-kingshampoo:main' to get our docker repo pulled and get the current version we have out.
 'sudo docker run -i -t {image id} /bin/bash' to run

    my container restart script is called pull-restart.sh and its located in the home dir, this is because im lazy and not the normal location which would be in a secure folder with tighter perms like the etc folder. this script kills + removes the current running website and image, pulls the new one, and then runs the new one.

-    setting up webhook on the server was a bit of a pain and i think this is where i was messing up to install i tried
+setting up webhook on the server was a bit of a pain and i think this is where i was messing up to install i tried:
     'curl -L https://github.com/adnanh/webhook/releases/download/2.8.1/webhook-linux-amd64.tar.gz -o webhook-linux-amd64.tar.gz'
     'tar -xzvf webhook-linux-amd64.tar.gz'
     'mkdir webhooks'